 AISI 5130 Alloy Steel Chemical Composition & Properties, Grade, Charts and Online Pdf

 AISI 5130 as a high-tensile low-alloy steel is commonly used due to its impressive performance in strengths and high toughness.
 Usually constituted carbon, chromium, and molybdenum, it uses advanced hardenability and wear protection.
 It belongs to those wrought iron varieties which has low carbon content from 0.28-0.33%.
 So, it is good weldable and machinable The essence of it can be found in the form of diverse applications such as automotive, machinery, and industries.
-The grade AISI 5130 has been specified (with) ASTM A29/A29M and ASTM A322 standards, (which) conforms to global standard of (the) consistency and quality requirements.
+The grade AISI 5130 has been specified with ASTM A29/A29M and ASTM A322 standards, which conforms to global standard of the consistency and quality requirements.
 Its mechanical properties include high tensile stress 600 MPa and relatively low yield stress of 460 MPa.
 It can be also treated in furnaces in order to improve the mechanical properties of the metal which gives the material the possibility to be widely used.
-The detailed chemical characteristic, grade specifications and property charts are often in PDF format which are available online and therefore easy to get for engineers, researchers and manufacturers.
+The detailed chemical characteristic, grade specifications and property charts are often in table format which are available online and therefore easy to get for engineers, researchers and manufacturers.

 AISI 5130 Alloy Steel Chemical Composition And Grade Table